jrihon/thesis/chapters/00_chapter/00_section_02.typ

 // Mean plane stuff, show that with the conformation.
 //
 ==== five-membered rings
 When talking about abstracting the conformation of a five-membered ring, such as a ribose sugar moiety in nucleic acids, the concept of pseudorotation or _puckering_ is the first thing in need of clarification.
-A cyclic #v(-0.5em)
+While a linear molecule is able to move the whole 360° range, the torsion angles of a ring are constrained and cannot achieve this feat - hence the term _pseudorotation_.
 #let content-fivering= [
-molecule can vary in its endocyclic torsion angles ($nu_(0 arrow.r 4)$), meaning atoms in the molecule will move out-of-plane (@fig-fivering A.).
+The ribose sugar can vary in its endocyclic torsion angles ($nu_(0 arrow.r 4)$), meaning atoms in the molecule will move out-of-plane (@fig-fivering A.).
 For five-membered rings, we recognise two distinct puckering modes: the Envelope (E#super("x")) and the Twist (#super("x")T#sub("y")).

 The ribose sugar is the most notable five-membered ring we find in nature as it constitutes the backbone of our genetic material.
 Thanks to years of structural research through of usage methods like X-ray crystallography and Nuclear Magnetic Resonance (NMR), we know that the DNA chemistry favours the #super("2")T#sub("3") conformation,// while RNA adopts (#super("3")T#sub("2")) under normal conditions.
 //proclivity for a specific conformer makes it so that we were able to assign typical structures of NA helices as B-DNA and A-RNA respectively.
 These structures are recognised by processing enzymes, like ligases and polymerases, by the structural features of the helix itself.